transparency-dev/trillian-tessera/storage/gcp/DESIGN.md

 ## Overview

-This design takes advantage of GCS for long term storage and low cost & complexity serving of read traffic, but leverages something more _transactional_ for coordinating the cluster.
+This design takes advantage of GCS for long term storage and low cost & complexity serving of read traffic, but leverages something more transactional for coordinating the cluster.

-New entries flow in from the binary built with Tessera into transactional storage, where they're held temporarily to batch them up, and then assigned sequence numbers en bloc as each batch is flushed.
+New entries flow in from the binary built with Tessera into transactional storage, where they're held temporarily to batch them up, and then assigned sequence numbers as each batch is flushed.
 This allows the `Add` API call to quickly return with *durably assigned* sequence numbers.

 From there, an async process derives the entry bundles and Merkle tree structure from the sequenced batches,